Childebert III

-He had a son named Dagobert, who succeeded him, as Dagobert III but his wife was not Edonne, the invention of later fantasists.
+He had a son named Dagobert, who succeeded him, as Dagobert III.
+His wife was Ermenechildis, also known as Edonne.
 It is possible, though not likely, that Chlothar IV was also his son.
 He spent almost his entire life in a royal villa on the Oise.

-In 708, during his reign of sixteen years, the bishop of Avranches, Saint Aubert, founded the monastery of Mont-Saint-Michel at the urging of the Archangel Michael.
+In 708, during his reign of sixteen years, the bishop of Avranches, Saint Aubert, founded the monastery of Mont-Saint-Michel supposedly at the urging of the Archangel Michael.

 Upon his death on 23 April 711, southern Gaul began to grow independent: Burgundy under Bishop Savaric of Auxerre, Aquitaine under Duke Odo the Great, and Provence under Antenor.
 He died at St Etienne, Loire, France.
 He was buried in the church of St Stephen at Choisy-au-Bac, near Compiègne.